Fort Lauderdale Tax Evasion Lawyers

 Anyone or any company who is accused of participating in any of the above offenses will be facing serious penalties.
 In order for a conviction to be upheld, the federal government must prove a number of aspects that must be present for it to actually constitute tax evasion.
 The first aspect is that there was an initial tax requirement that was avoided.
 Then it must be shown that the evasion was a part of a scheme to purposefully refuse to pay taxes.
 There must clearly be motive behind the deception.
 The motive is an integral part of the entire case.
 It is also the hardest to prove.
 Anyone convicted of this crime may be punished with a fine, jail time, or both.
 For normal tax evasion, jail time cannot exceed 20 years.

 Facing tax evasion charges can be very frightening; however, you cannot allow fear to keep you from taking action.
 The government is burdened with the duty to prove your guilt.
 There must be no reasonable doubt that you intended to commit such a fraud and planned an entire scheme to do so.
 To defend yourself from these charges, it is vital that you hire a defense attorney as soon as possible.
 A legal professional will be able to guide you through the all the procedures and advice you one which path you should take.
-Our team desires to come along side you during this time and help you aggressively defend your white collar crime case.
+Our Fort Lauderdale tax evasion lawyers desires to come along side you during this time and help you aggressively defend your white collar crime case.

 Contact Hager & Schwartz, P.A. to schedule a free case consultation if you are facing accusations of tax evasion.